-We have listed here the typical questions we receive from our supporters and those interested in the mission as well as questions that we receive from the potential hosts of our trainings.
+We have listed here the frquesntly asked questions (FAQs) we receive from our supporters and those interested in the mission as well as the FAQs we receive from the potential hosts of our trainings.

 1. What am I responsible for as a host?

 The host is responsible to handle all arrangements with their selected committee/team for the trainings.
 This includes promotion, budgeting, printing, hosting the guest speakers, setting up the location and many other details.